caliper-io/caliper-docs/public/how-does-caliper-work.md

 For Backbone.js applications, we monitor any custom event handles defined in your Views (defined under the `events` property of a Backbone View).

+For Ember.js actions are the events handled by Controllers, Views or even Routes.

-### Measurement breakdown
+### Trace breakdown

 In order to give you a better picture of your users' actual experience, we record the end-to-end time it takes to completely fufill the user's request for both types of traces (Routes and Actions).
-We also provide a breakdown on how the time are spent in the duration of a measurement to help you determine where a problem may lie.
+We also provide a breakdown on these traces to help you determine where a problem may lie.

 Currently we take into account the time it takes for your application to interact with your backend services (AJAX requests) and javascript rendering time.